geobreed/zettelnotes/resource/Planet Money/2008/09/p(080922) 2 Unprecedented Power Shift in Bailout, Prof Warns.md

 		- it is a strong language, and from the document, the balance of power is shifting.
 		- Congress always want to assert their influence in policymaking
 		- this legislation is a gambit to deprive Congress of that influence in respect to the economy
-	- can Congress give this much power to the executive? shouldn't there
+	- can Congress give this much power to the executive? shouldn't there be check and balance?

 ----
 # Article